echoprotocol/echowiki/technologies/sidechains/whitepaper/sidechains-whitepaper.md

 The committee is a group of Echo network participants, where every member is explicitly elected to participate in the committee.
 In addition to participating in the Echo consensus protocol, each elected member has voting rights on accepting/rejecting network events (incoming transactions from the Bitcoin/Ethereum network, transfer events, membership changes, etc.).
 The account, however, does not allow participants to make decisions on these events independently.

 Each of the committee members must send its vote in favor of the transfer of funds to or from the main chain.
-Committee members are voting via special Echo operations and these votes are collected in the special objects in the Echo database.
+Committee members are voting via special Echo operations which are collected in the special objects in the Echo database.

 More than 2/3 of the votes collected is treated as a proof that some event happened on the main chain and can trigger a transaction to be sent back to the main chain.
 Hereinafter collecting of more than the threshold amount of votes will be referred as operation approved by committee.